wabiconf/2025/_talks/talk25.md

 embeddings.
-We show that computing the score of a given set of taxa in a given network is #P-hard, directly implying #P-hardness of finding a subset of $k$ taxa achieving maximum diversity score and, thereby, ruling out polynomial-time algorithms for these problems unless the polynomial hierarchy collapses.
+We show that computing the score of a given set of taxa in a given network is #P-hard, directly implying #P-hardness of finding a subset of k taxa achieving maximum diversity score and, thereby, ruling out polynomial-time algorithms for these problems unless the polynomial hierarchy collapses.